JulieFunk/SLSA19notes/9November2019.md

 Calls these the educational equivalent of "clickbait" - not active learning, not thinking and doing or practice/praxis

 * Cost has been a barrier to more effective forms of student learning - discussion based courses need to be smaller, need more space, more instructors, more time
-* this "interactive" technologies promise to be more time-effective while raising their engagement and GPA - unfounded
+* This "interactive" technologies promise to be more time-effective while raising their engagement and GPA - unfounded
 * Also displaces cost onto the student to buy the technology -- iClicker about $30